HariniParth/Ratios/README.md

 Accepts any number of items and ratios.

-At Chewse, we write tests for all of our code.
-Please write some tests with your solution.
 The following is a set of inputs and expected results to help you get started:

 f({}, 1) —> {}

 f({1: 1}, 2) —> {1:2}

 f({1: 1}, 0) —> {1: 0}

 f({1: 1, 2:1, 3:1},  11) —> {1: 4, 2: 4, 3: 3}